xmyqsh/deeplab-v2/README.md

 Level up from
 [DeepLabv2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) using
-the laster caffe/master.
+the lastest caffe/master.
 All of the layers are newest.
-Support Pascal architecture and cudnn-v5.
+Support `Pascal architecture` and `cudnn-v5`.

 Welcome test and debug :)